Music: Noel Gay

 Anna-Jane Casey never gives a poor performance and, as Olive James, this is no exception.
 She sings beautifully, dances with real aplomb and makes you resalise that she really is one of the UK’s leading female musical stars.

 Andrew C Wadsworth as ‘straight laced’ producer, turned last minute life saving comic star of the show, Heathcliffe Bultitude is simply brill.
-You hear him deliver funny line after funny line on the radio whilst still exuding the ‘prim and proper’ demeanor to all actually near him.
+You hear him deliver funny line after funny line on the radio while still exuding the ‘prim and proper’ demeanor to all actually near him.

-Julian Littman is the lovable song and dance funny man, Wilfred Davies, who sets a record as the only Londoner to spell it with a ‘U’, whilst Vivien Carter, as Amy, smolders, seduces, sings, dances, plays and ends up with real heart.
+Julian Littman is the lovable song and dance funny man, Wilfred Davies, who sets a record as the only Londoner to spell it with a ‘U’, while Vivien Carter, as Amy, smolders, seduces, sings, dances, plays and ends up with real heart.

 The ever smooth Darren Bennett uses his ‘velvet like’ vocals to give real belief to, Gary Strong, the Brit who has become a US movie idol.

-Yet in amongst all this fantastic talent the star turn is the sound man, Jeeps, who, with only farm noises at hand has a clumsiness that ensures every transmission is close to disaster.
+Yet in among all this fantastic talent the star turn is the sound man, Jeeps, who, with only farm noises at hand has a clumsiness that ensures every transmission is close to disaster.
 Christian Edwards take a bow.

 Put this to the top of your list of shows to see this Summer.
-You will go home mesmerised by the near perfect, but oh so different, version of ‘Run Rabbit Run’ and amongst the many highlights you will also find out that you have a new favourite song of all time in ‘Who’s Been Polishing the Sun’.
+You will go home mesmerised by the near perfect, but oh so different, version of ‘Run Rabbit Run’ and among the many highlights you will also find out that you have a new favourite song of all time in ‘Who’s Been Polishing the Sun’.